COUPLES

 COUPLES THERAPY

 If you are interested in couples therapy, please click GET STARTED to set up a free consultation.
-Before any treatment is authorized your therapist will do a full psycho-social assessment.
-This is done for a variety of reasons, but simply put, a thorough history is gathered prior to initiating couples therapy.
+Your therapist will do a full psycho-social assessment before prescribing any specific treatment, e.g., individual, couples, family.
+This is done for a variety of reasons, but simply put, a thorough history is gathered prior to initiating all couples therapy.

 WHY COUPLES THERAPY?

+An important aspect to couples therapy is time structure.
 There are six different ways to structure our time.
 One is ritual.
 A ritual is a stereotyped pattern of behavior with a rigid structure to it.
-For example, what you say to someone when they greet you tends to be the same across time: “Good, how are you?”
+For example, what you say in greeting others tends to be the same across time: “Good, how are you?”

 Another way of structuring time is called withdrawal.
 This implies avoidance tactics and also the internal fantasies and ruminations that take us out of the moment.
 Being inside one’s head.
+This is different from physically withdrawing oneself from contact, such as when a husband or wife sleeps in the basement or on the couch after an argument (a dramatic version of the Quiet game).
 Withdrawal also includes the thoughts and ideas that surface in the mind that we are too shy or anxious to disclose.
 Therefore, the content is withdrawn and we go inward.

 The other time-structuring device is activity, which comes in the form of work.
-For example, if you came to therapy and your therapist had you build a dollhouse with them, that would constitute activity or work.
-The remaining three are pastimes, games, and intimacy.
+Couples are often better at working together than playing together.
+Consider an example from the psychotherapy room.
+If you came to therapy and your therapist had you build a dollhouse with them, that would constitute activity or work.
+The remaining three forms of time-structuring are pastimes, games, and intimacy.

-Unfortunately, most of our waking experience is spent playing psychological games with others.
-Games are dishonest and deceptive, which is in contrast with what we think of as playing fun “games.”
-These psychological games are similar in many ways to childhood games such as Hide & Seek or Cops & Robbers.
-What is the same is that there is an emotional payoff just like when the one Hiding is found or the Robber is busted.
-The games I am referring to are not “fun.”
-These exploit other people by way of having a concealed motivation.
-Games are dishonest and bad.
+Unfortunately, most of our waking experience is spent playing psychological games with others (40-60% of the time).
+Games are dishonest and deceptive, which is in contrast with what we think of as playing fun childhood or board “games.”
+These psychological games are similar in many ways to childhood games such as the excitement of hide-and-seek (“Come find me!”) or the thrill of cops and robbers (“Catch me if you can.”).
+What is the same is that there is an emotional payoff just like when the one “hiding” is found or the robber is “busted.”
+The psychological games referred to here are not “fun.”
+These games exploit other people by way of having a concealed motivation.
+Games are dishonest and “bad.”
 Couples therapy is a great opportunity for you, your partner, and your therapist to figure out what games you both play.
+This drama is a defense and replacement for intimacy.

 Intimacy is the sixth time-structuring process.
 As opposed to games, intimacy is candid, game-free exchanges of affective expression.
 Sharing how you feel internally without manipulating the other person.
 With intimacy, there is sincere self-expression in order to appropriately connect with the other person.
 Couples therapy is an opportunity to figure out how to get each others needs met without the compulsion to play games.